 - a.
-11-month employees will receive two (2) full day - b.
-12-month employees will receive three (3) full days
+11-month employees will receive two (2) three (3) full days - b.
+12-month employees will receive three (3) five (5) full days

 Floating leave represents compensation for work required beyond the normal duty day as indicated in their job descriptions.
 This leave can only be used under the following circumstances: